davidobrien1/project-iris-data/README.md

 **4 - Write a summary of the investigations including tables and graphs**
 - [x] Table of summary stats
 - [x] Histograms of individual columns
-- [ ] Scatter plots of individual columns
+- [x] Scatter plots of multiple columns
-- [ ] Scatter plots of multiple columns
+- [x] Scatter plots of multiple columns with coloured data points

 **5 - Update Project Plan as research progresses and additional information becomes apparent**
 - [ ] Consider any new information learned as part of the project plan